July 6, 2026 · Venture Pool Company

 The one warning I give everybody

 Get your quote itemized.
 The resurfacing market has a bad habit of low quotes that grow — "we found hollow spots," "the tile had to come off anyway" — and a lump-sum bid gives you no way to see it coming.
-A real quote lists surface prep, material, tile, coping, plumbing pressure test, and startup as line items.
+A real quote lists surface prep, material, plumbing pressure test, and startup as line items.
 If a bidder won't itemize, that tells you something.

 Want a straight answer on what your pool actually needs — and what it doesn't?
 Call 713.462.0762 or request a free quote.
-We'll look at the finish, the tile, the shell, and the pad, and give you the itemized version.
+We'll look at the finish, the shell, and the pad, and give you the itemized version.

 Frequently asked questions